radu-m/no-press/README.md

 This should take care of setting up the WP installation.

 If everything worked, go to your browser and navigate to `0.0.0.0:8080`.
 You should see the WP installation screen.
-If it didn't work, check the state of the containers.
+If it didn't work, check the state of the containers with:

+```
+docker ps -a
+```

 Sometimes the WP container fails and exits on the first run.
 In this case, simply rerun previous command.

 This will create a fresh WP instance, and you will have to install it from scratch.

 ### WP
 If the browser 404's on you, don't panic.
-Keep calm and check the state of your containers with
+Keep calm and check the state of your containers.

-```
-docker ps -a
-```

-and, if the container is alright, keep refreshing/reopening the tab.
+If the container is alright, keep refreshing/reopening the tab.
 It needs some time to wake up...

-Otherwise, you're on your own -_-
+Otherwise, you're on your own {-_-}

+If you'd like to run a everything as **quick** as possible, I suggest you first skip to the PHPMyAdmin part and import the example DB, which will save you quite some work.

+Alternatively, if you intend to start from the very beginning:
-First thing after signing into WP, go to `plugins` and `activate` all of them.
+* after signing into WP, go to `plugins` and `activate` all of them.
-Second, go to `Settings -> Permalinks` and set it to `Post name`.
+* go to `Settings -> Permalinks` and set it to `Post name` and don't forget - Jesus saves ;)
-Once that's taken care of, go to `Settings -> JSON API` and `enable` all of the controllers.
+* go to `Settings -> JSON API` and `enable` all of the controllers.
-Finally, set up WPML so it exposes at least 1 language.
-NoPress code and data-structure is coupled with WPML, for now.
+* There's a box at the top of the content-area, with 3 buttons.
+Coose to set up WPML so it exposes at least 1 language.
+NoPress is coupled with WPML, for now.
 Just leave the vanilla settings and click next/remind me later

 ### DB